maim-lain/schooloflust/convertsaves.md

 <br>

-- When transfering saves, ingame at the load game screen the transfered save will be invisible or say that it is a different save.
+- When transfering saves, sometimes ingame at the load game screen the transfered save will be invisible or say that it is a different save.
 The file number of the save you transfered corresponds to which save you need to click ingame to load the save you transfered:
   - file1.rpgsave -> Autosave
   - file2.rpgsave -> Save #1
   - file3.rpgsave -> Save #2